How to Calm Wedding Nerves: A Celebrants Guide to Feeling Relaxed and Present on your Wedding Day

 Be Kind to Yourself

-If you notice anxious thoughts creeping in, try asking yourself:
+If you notice anxious thoughts creeping in, ask yourself:

 "What would I say to my best friend if they were feeling like this?"

-With a little practice, you can gently replace anxious thoughts with more helpful and positive ones.
+With a little practice, you can replace worries with more helpful and positive ones.

 Talk to Someone You Trust

-Sharing your thoughts with a friend, family member or your celebrant can help put everything into perspective.
+Talking to someone you trust is always helpful - share how your feeling a friend, family member or your celebrant to help put everything into perspective.

-At the heart of your wedding day, it’s simply about the two of you making promises to one another and celebrating your love.
+At the heart of your wedding day, it’s about the two of you feeling on top of the world, making your life-long promises to celebrating!
+You've done it - you've having found your one true love - your best friend - your soul-mate and you've married them!

 Thinking About a Celebrant-Led Ceremony?

-✨If you're planning a wedding in the North East of England and and a ceremony that feels warm, relaxed and completely personal sounds like your kind of thing, I’d love to chat about how I can help create the perfect ceremony for you.
+✨If you're planning a wedding in the North East of England and you'd love a ceremony that feels warm, relaxed and completely personal, feel free to get in touch!
+I'd love to create the perfect ceremony for you.

 Comments